 The average number of employees in the group during the period is disclosed in note 7.
 Group companies operate within a framework of HR policies, practices and regulations appropriate to the care sector.
-Policies and procedures for recruitment, training and career development promote equality regardless of gender, age, sexual orientation, race of religion.
+Policies and procedures for recruitment, training and career development promote equality regardless of gender, age, sexual orientation, race or religion.
 We strive to build an inclusive culture and meaningful dialogue with our employees is actively encouraged.

-Information on matters of concern to them as employees are provided regularly through our monthly WHK magazine, intranet notifications and weekly manager briefings in addition to more formal written communication from the board.
-Feedback is sought by means of periodic 'your view' surveys, ad-hoc Executive team visits together with service level pulse type questionnaires.
+Information on matters of concern to them as employees are provided regularly through intranet notifications and weekly manager briefings in addition to more formal written communication from the board.
+Feedback is sought by means of regular surveys, ad-hoc Executive team visits in addition to employee well-being sessions that are run by the regional operations teams.
 The company are currently reviewing the most effective ways of communicating with and seeking feedback from our employees.
 Together with an employee suggestion scheme and a whistleblowing mailbox all feedback is taken seriously and shapes the strategy and policies at a board level.